 - When on the “AF-ON” option, select “OK”

-If you use a Sony SLT or a mirrorless camera, you can also move the focusing button to one of the buttons.
-If you shoot with the latest cameras like the Sony A9, A7 III or A7R III, there is now a dedicated “AF-ON” button on those cameras that you can use for back-button focus.
+If you use a Sony mirrorless camera, you can also move the focusing button to one of the buttons.
+The latest mirrorless models have a dedicated “AF-ON” button that you can use for back-button focus.

-- Scroll down to “AF w/shutter” and set that to “Off”
+- Find “AF w/ shutter” menu and set it to “Off”

 Back-button focus on Fuji cameras is performed a little differently from model to model.
-Below is how you do it on the latest cameras like the Fuji X-T2:
+Below is how you do it on some of the latest mirrorless models:

 - Open “Set Up” in the menu